 Full time staff: 1

 Part time staff: 1

 Address: Phoenix Yard, 65 King's Cross Road WC1X 9LWView charity accounts on the Charity Commission website

-London Arts Programme 2018To work with London arts organisations to pilot programmes for people affected by early st...
+London Arts Programme 2019Work with London arts organisations to pilot programmes for people affected by early-stage...
 More